openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-inner-multimedia-ringtonePlayer.md

 import audio from '@ohos.multimedia.audio';
 import { BusinessError } from '@ohos.base';

-let audioRendererInfo: audio.AudioRendererInfo = null;
+let audioRendererInfo: audio.AudioRendererInfo | undefined = undefined;

 systemRingtonePlayer.getAudioRendererInfo().then((value: audio.AudioRendererInfo) => {
   console.info(`Promise returned to indicate that the value of the ringtone AudioRendererInfo is obtained ${value}.`);